Peter Anderson (abolitionist)

-Peter Anderson was an African American rights activist who actively participated in California Colored Conventions Movements during the 1800s.
-Anderson was also the author of a newspaper called The Pacific Appeal which advocated black rights and helped activists network.
-Anderson and his coeditor Philip Alexander Bell argued often and eventually these disagreements led Bell to split off and create his own paper called The Elevator while Peterson continued with The Pacific Appeal.
+Peter Anderson (c.
+1822–1879) was an African American newspaper publisher and activist who actively participated in California State Colored Conventions during the 1800s.
+Anderson was also co-founded the newspaper called the Pacific Appeal (1862–1880), which advocated black rights and helped activists network.
+Anderson and his coeditor Philip Alexander Bell argued often and eventually these disagreements led Bell to split off and create his own paper called The Elevator while Peterson continued with the Pacific Appeal.

-Birth and early Life
+Early life

 There is little historical record of Peter Anderson's early life.
-What is known is that he was born in Pennsylvania in 1822 and moved to California as the Gold Rush ended.
+What is known is that he was born in Pennsylvania in about 1822, and moved to California as the Gold Rush ended.
 He began engaging in the African American community specifically the California Colored Citizens Conventions after starting a tailor shop in 1854 before dying in 1879.